agilosoftware/objeq/README.md

     param.name = 'Jessica';               // res[0] = Jessica

 ## Decorating Arrays and Objects
-Arrays and Objects will be Decorated automatically by the objeq Query Language whenever it sees that they are participating in a Dynamic Query, but they can also be decorated explicitly by passing them to the `$objeq()` function without an associated query.
+Arrays and Objects will be decorated automatically by the objeq Query Language whenever it sees that they are participating in a Dynamic Query, but they can also be decorated explicitly by passing them to the `$objeq()` function without an associated query.
 This is particularly useful for Arrays.

 ### Array Decoration
 This will decorate the `data` Array.  *Note* that for Arrays, the decoration happens in-place and so the function will return the same Array that was passed to it.